project-hatohol/hatohol/README.md

   * Discuss anything about how to install and use Hatohol (English).
   * How to subscribe: https://lists.sourceforge.net/lists/listinfo/hatohol-users
 * hatohol-commit@lists.sourceforge.net
-  * Receive commit notifications & discuss about each commits.
+  * Receive commit notifications & discuss each commits.
   * How to subscribe: https://lists.sourceforge.net/lists/listinfo/hatohol-commit
 * For Hatohol developers
-  * Currently no mailing list exists to discuss about developing Hatohol.
+  * Currently no mailing list exists to discuss developing Hatohol.
   * Please use github issue instead: https://github.com/project-hatohol/hatohol/issues